-If you think you were treated unfairly because of your sex, age, race, color, disability or national origin, you can send a complaint to:
+If you think you were treated unfairly because of your sex, age, race, color, disability or national origin, you may file a 1557 complaint with UnitedHealthcare by mail or by phone at:

+Civil Rights Coordinator

+UnitedHealthcare Civil Rights Grievance

+P.O.
+Box 30608

-Civil Rights Coordinator UnitedHealthCare Civil Rights Grievance P.O.
-Box 30608, Salt Lake City, UTAH 84130
+Salt Lake City, UT 84130

-UHC Civil Rights@uhc.com

 You must send the complaint within 60 days of when you found out about it.
 A decision will be sent to you within 30 days.
 If you disagree with the decision, you have 15 days to ask us to look at it again.
 If you need help with your complaint, please call 877-835-9861 (toll-free member phone number listed on your health plan ID card), TTY 711, Monday through Friday, 8 a.m. to 8 p.m.